 Boll & Branch

 If you're looking for luxury bedding that's transparent about materials and manufacturing, then Boll & Branch is for you.
 The brand was founded to ensure that the entire production process was both sustainable and ethical; as a result, Boll & Branch became the very first Fair Trade-certified manufacturer of linens.

-Today, Boll & Branch offers luxe and organic bedding options, from sheets to bedding inserts and everything in between.
-The options aren't as plentiful as at larger brands, but they're all guaranteed to be top-notch quality.
+Today, Boll & Branch offers luxe organic bedding options, from sheets to bedding inserts and everything in between.
+The options aren't as plentiful as they are at larger brands, but they're all guaranteed to be top-notch quality.
 Inventory includes sateen, percale, and flannel sheets, down and down alternative comforters and pillows, and even a foam-free, all-natural mattress.

 It’s all about organic materials at luxury bedding company Coyuchi, which was one of the first linen manufacturers to bring organic cotton to the market when it was founded in 1991.
 Each and every piece in its lineup, from duvet covers to throws to pajamas, is made from 100 percent organic materials, with a special focus on organic cotton.

 Coyuchi’s dedication to nature comes through in the design of its products, too, which take inspiration from the landscapes around the company’s home base in Point Reyes, California.
 Social responsibility is another of Coyuchi’s pillars, and the company launched a circularity initiative in 2020 to keep its products out of landfills.
 Once you want to replace your Coyuchi goods, you can send them back and the company will recycle them to create new products.

 Macy's is your one-stop shop for all things home, so it's no surprise their bedding selection is top-notch.
 If you're looking for options, this is it—from Ralph Lauren to Natori to Whim by Martha Stewart and more, the retailer offers a wide assortment of brands so you're sure to find one that suits your style.